 (Missing: beautiful pic of Cèline in white blouse, and charming Laumonier family)

 This was a school holiday week, and to celebrate the completion of my first term’s teaching, I had a week off the blog as well.
-I walked the beach everyday and did loads of Tai Qi, much to the amazement of Chinese men who came and took photos with me.
+I walked the beach everyday and did loads of Tai Chi, much to the amazement of Chinese men who came and took photos with me.
 The bridge to nowhere is one of many interesting sights here– a mineral company used to load rocks along a conveyer belt straight onto transport ships – but that was decades ago and now it’s rotting away.
 Sigh.
 Mother Earth is about to teach us a sharp lesson for never clearing up after ourselves.

 (Missing: Very arty pic from underneath entitled ‘Pointe Noire – a bridge too far’)

-On Saturday, Hermann had organized for Sampson to do a show at the CONELTA language school as part of their English speakers’ graduation ceremony.
+On Saturday, Willy had organized for Sampson to do a show at the CONELTA language school as part of their English speakers’ graduation ceremony.
 The appreciation of the Africa Clockwise message by the teachers made us feel very welcome.
 I was amazed how patient the kids were – they’d already sat through long speeches by every single teacher and administrator, plus an endearing play by students about children’s rights.
 Sampson rewarded their concentration at the end with a series of magic tricks that had them on their feet!
 Afterwards, he had another TV interview with one of CONELTA’s translators Kevin Kinzimou, whose efforts at morphing his ramblings into coherent sentences were so impressive, Sampson ended up kissing him.
 The interview was transmitted 3 times a day from Tuesday to Sunday, on a magazine programme on the French Congolese satellite channel Canal Océan.

 At the weekend, we moved outside Jérôme and Cèline’s house, and on Saturday night they invited us for a braai.
 We felt we got to celebrate Heritage Day as it should be observed, devouring almost a whole pig: chops, ribs and three different types of French sausage.
 The children were beside themselves.
 And there was also CHEESE: four different varieties!
 You can’t begin to imagine how decadent that feels unless you haven’t tasted cheese for months.
 Sampson was in heaven.
 He weighed himself on Cèline’s scales and found he’s lost 10kg since we left – that’s nearly a kilo a week – so now feels all his scoffing is justified.